enebular/enebular-runtime-agent/ports/awsiot/README.md

 The AWS IoT port allows enebular-agent to be used with an AWS IoT connection.

 The following describes an example of setting up and running the AWS IoT port.
-All directories in the example are written with an assumed base of the agent project directory.
+All directories in the example are written with an assumed base of the enebular-agent project directory.
 It is also assumed you have Node.js and npm installed already.

 ## Setup

-1. Build the core enebular-agent module.
+1. Install the modules of the enebular-agent core.

 ```
 cd agent